 From late spring to the first few weeks of autumn, nature provides its own ever-changing show of stunning wildflower displays in scenic western North Carolina.
 Where there are spring and summer flowers, there is also an array of insects and pollinators, especially the glorious Monarch butterflies, who flit with happy abandon from flower to flower.
 One of the best places to view the abundance of beautiful wildflowers and butterflies is on the Blue Ridge Parkway, America’s most scenic drive.
 Access the parkway at Soco Gap just outside of Maggie Valley, NC, or at numerous other points in western NC and VA.

 All of the gardens, markets and attractions listed on our “What to Do in North Carolina” list are just a short drive or day trip from Maggie Valley.
-Maggie Valley is centrally located in western North Carolina, on the fringe of the Great Smoky Mountains and the Blue Ridge Parkway.
+Maggie Valley is centrally located in western North Carolina, right in the center of the Great Smoky Mountains and the Blue Ridge Parkway.
 It’s a lovely mountain resort town with its own special allure.